Click Flags to

 3. Engine Setback: Engine setback is not to exceed the number one spark plug with the upper ball joint.

-4. Engines: Four Cylinder inline single camshaft motors.
-No roller cams.
+4. Engines: OEM Four Cylinder inline single camshaft motors.
 Any engine in any truck.
 Maximum 2600CC.
 No rotary engines allowed.
-Factory 2600cc engines will be given allowance for refreshening up to 0.060” over stock bore.
+Factory 2600cc engines will be given allowance for refreshing up to 0.060" over stock bore.

-5. Block: Block must be mass-produced by OEM.
+5. Block: Block must be mass-produced 4-cylinder by OEM.
 Block must use OEM Crankshaft FOR BLOCK USED.
 No Aftermarket crankshafts of any kind allowed.
 Rods must be steel.
 No aluminum, titanium, or other exotic rods allowed.
 Flat top pistons only.
 No V-8 or similar modified blocks.

-6. Cylinder Head: Must be mass-produced by OEM.
+6. Cylinder Head: Must be mass-produced 4-cylinder by OEM.
 Heads may be milled.
 Any deburring, porting, or polishing of cylinder head will add 100 lbs. to truck.
 Hydraulic, heads with untouched ports will be allowed to remove 100 lbs.
 No SVO heads.
 No racing heads allowed (i.e. Yates, Cosworth, Ford Performance, or similar).

 8. Carburetor: Any two barrel carburetor can be used.
 Choke mechanism and choke horn may be removed.
 Air cleaners are mandatory.
 No sidedrafts, blowers, injectors, or turbos allowed.

 9. Transmission: Any stock transmission with three, four, or five, speeds can be used.
 Automatic transmissions must use a torque converter.
 No in/out boxes.

 10. Flywheel and Clutch: Must use a disk clutch and pressure plate.
 No ram style couplers, no direct boxes.